 - B.S. in History - U.S. Naval Academy

 - HH386 - History of Air Power

-- HH462 - The Navy in the Wars of the Early Republic (Research Seminar)
+- HH462 - The Navy in the Wars of the Early Republic / Navy and the Nation in the 19th Century (Research Seminar)

 - HH482 - Advanced Concepts in History

-Small Boats and Daring Men: Maritime Raiding, Irregular Warfare, and the Early American Navy, forthcoming from The University of Oklahoma Press in April, 2019.
+Small Boats and Daring Men: Maritime Raiding, Irregular Warfare, and the Early American Navy (Norman, OK: University of Oklahoma Press, 2019).

 Ed., 21st Century Sims: Innovation, Education, and Leadership for the Modern Era (Annapolis: Naval Institute Press, 2015).

 Ed., 21st Century Mahan: Sound Military Conclusions for the Modern Era (Annapolis: Naval Institute Press, 2013).

 "“‘Things Done By Halves’: Observations from the United States’ First Great Power Competition” The Naval War College Review 73, No. 4 (Autumn, 2020).